ibm-cloud-docs/power-iaas/vpn-connections.md

 {: #vpcvpn-cons}

 1. The VPN connection that is used in all the configurations are policy-based VPN.
-2. Subnets that are created in {{site.data.keyword.powerSys_notm}} needs to be added to Local CIDR list of IBM Cloud VPC and Peer CIDR list of [client-managed environment]{: tag-teal} VPC.
+2. Subnets that are created in {{site.data.keyword.powerSys_notm}} needs to be added to Local CIDR list of IBM Cloud VPC and Peer CIDR list of [VPC in your client-managed environment]{: tag-teal}.
 3. In the routing table of IBM Cloud VPC, you must enable VPN Gateway and traffic source for Direct Link and Transit Gateway (in Edit Traffic window).
 4. Choose the Direct Link with Transit Gateway enabled or disable configuration for different {{site.data.keyword.powerSys_notm}} workspaces that are in the same region.